Restrictions on Young Women's Access to Abortion

 May the parental mandate be waived if a young woman's health is threatened?
 Yes, but only if the attending physician certifies in writing that a medical emergency exists.
 A medical emergency is defined as a condition that necessitates an immediate abortion to preserve the woman's life or for which a delay will create "serious risk of substantial and irreversible impairment of a major bodily function."

 May the parental mandate be waived under any other circumstances?
 Yes, the young woman may try to obtain permission from a judge.

 If a young woman must obtain permission from a judge, what is the process?
-She must secure a court order finding by clear and convincing evidence that she is sufficiently mature enough to make her own decision, that there is evidence that she has been subject to a pattern of physical, sexual, or emotional abuse by one or both parents, or that parental notice is not in her best interests.
+She must secure a court order finding that she is competent to make her own decision, that there is evidence that she has been subject to a pattern of physical, sexual, or emotional abuse by one or both parents, or that parental notice is not in her best interests.

 Are there other significant requirements under the law?
 No.

 Has a court considered the constitutionality of this law?
 No.

 Other information about the law: None.
 Mont.
 Code Ann. §§ 41-1-105 and §§ 47-1-104 (Enacted 2012; Last Amended 2013).